Black Box Car Insurance Quotes for Young Drivers

 Who is black box insurance for?

-In general, black box insurance is only for young or inexperienced drivers, who tend to be under the age of 25 because insurers see this age group as the highest risk.
+In general, black box insurance is only for young or inexperienced drivers, who tend to be under 25, because insurers see this age group as the highest risk.

-Of course, many young drivers aren’t happy about the prospect of a black box – it can feel like someone is always watching you drive, and seems to take away from the freedom you have.
+Of course, many young drivers aren’t happy about the prospect of a black box – it can feel like someone is always watching you drive, and it seems to take away from your freedom.

-However, you truly have nothing to worry about if you’re a safe driver!
-As long as you’re not regularly speeding, putting the foot completely down to accelerate, and emergency braking every time you reach a traffic light, you’ll be fine.
+However, you have nothing to worry about if you’re a safe driver!
+You’ll be fine if you’re not regularly speeding, putting your foot completely down to accelerate, and emergency braking every time you reach a traffic light.

 By taking out telematics car insurance, you could achieve lower insurance premiums than with standard (no black box insurance).

-According to data**, a considerable proportion of young drivers take out a telematics policy:
+According to data**, a considerable proportion of young drivers take out a black box insurance policy:

 As you can see, black box insurance is designed for the youngest and most inexperienced drivers.

-If you’re just getting on the road, it can be an excellent option to lower your insurance premium.
+If you’re getting on the road, lowering your insurance premium can be an excellent option.
 You won’t need it forever!